tocodeil/unix1-course-examples/50_admin_lab/lab.txt

 6. The file sshd_config defines which users can login via ssh and in what way.
 Define SSH keys for user root and modify sshd_config so user root can only login with her SSH keys.
 What files did you modify?

+7. Create a new group named "ninja" and a new folder named "/opt/ninja/secret".
+Copy all files and folders from /usr/share/man to /opt/ninja/secret.

+8. What's the size of /opt/ninja/secret?
+What command did you use to find it?

+9. What permissions should you set on folder /opt/ninja/secret so that only users from group ninja could see the files inside?

+10. What permissions should you set on folder /opt/ninja so that only users from group ninja could create new files and folders there?

 ## Installing Software

 1. Which software repositories are defined for your machine by default?
 In which file is the information saved?